ibrahimabdelaal/football-player-tracker/README.md

 * Kalman Filter: Fine-tuned to predict player and ball movements, improving tracking accuracy.
 Feature Extractor
 * ByteTrack_Reid: Employs ResNet as the feature extractor, although it hasn't been fine-tuned specifically for this task.
-  For improved performance, consider fine-tuning ResNet on a dataset dedicated to soccer player and ball tracking.
+  For improved performance, consider fine-tuning ResNet on a dataset dedicated to soccer players and ball tracking.
 ## Bird's Eye View
 We provide a bird's eye view of the field, visually displaying player and ball movements for better understanding of the game dynamics.

 ## Bird's Eye View
-Segemnt anything model (SAM) added to segemnt any player by id you can type the id player you want to segemnt.Such feature will be very useful for analysis.
+Segment anything model (SAM) added to segment any player by id you can type the id player you want to segment.
+Such a feature will be very useful for analysis.

 ## Result Visualization
 https://github.com/ibrahimabdelaal/football-player-tracker/assets/49596777/bb23d41c-f7d1-43d9-b51d-1d46cebc9984